Helping Your Loved One Lift the Stigma of Mental Illness

 Have realistic expectations.
 The recovery process is often not a straight line, nor does it happen quickly.
 Know what to expect and that setbacks and relapses can occur.

 Keep yourself well.
 It’s important that you care for your own physical and mental health, especially during times of stress.
 Try to follow a healthy diet, keep active, get enough sleep and find times to have fun!
-If you need support, talk to your GP, find a support group or see a therapist.
+If you need support, talk to your family doctor, find a support group or see a therapist.